myreceiptt/the-king-nfts/03-the-story.../theres-still-a-chance./README.md

 >
 > It would become a rescue system.
 No [**Liquid Armor**](../../02-the-creations.../waivfves-1/28.-piggy-boii-oioi/28.1.-liquid-armor.md) would be made without record.
 No [**Liquid Armor**](../../02-the-creations.../waivfves-1/28.-piggy-boii-oioi/28.1.-liquid-armor.md) would be made without consent from the person whose blood was used.
 No [**Liquid Armor**](../../02-the-creations.../waivfves-1/28.-piggy-boii-oioi/28.1.-liquid-armor.md) would be given for revenge.
 No [**Liquid Armor**](../../02-the-creations.../waivfves-1/28.-piggy-boii-oioi/28.1.-liquid-armor.md) would be used to rule over the unarmored.
 >
-> Every [**Liquid Armor**](../../02-the-creations.../waivfves-1/28.-piggy-boii-oioi/28.1.-liquid-armor.md) had to be tied to work that protected life: diving, repairing, carrying, cooking, breeding, healing, guarding water, guarding food, guiding children and old people from the vessels that had joined us, and protecting messengers who still carried [**DROP NFT NOT BOMB**](../../02-the-creations.../waivfves-1/36.-d.nft.n.bomb-tm.md) across danger.
+> Every [**Liquid Armor**](../../02-the-creations.../waivfves-1/28.-piggy-boii-oioi/28.1.-liquid-armor.md) had to be tied to work that protected life, diving, repairing, carrying, cooking, breeding, healing, guarding water, guarding food, guiding children and old people from the vessels that had joined us, and protecting messengers who still carried [**DROP NFT NOT BOMB**](../../02-the-creations.../waivfves-1/36.-d.nft.n.bomb-tm.md) across danger.
 >
 > Many sketches were drawn.
 Not all were formed.
 Some designs were rejected because they looked too much like weapons.
 Some designs failed because the wearer wanted power more than protection.
 Some designs dissolved because the blood and intention did not agree.
 Some designs were kept unfinished because [**Amanda**](../../02-the-creations.../waivfves-2/14.-amanda-wives.md) said, "_Not every possible armor deserves to be born._"
 >